yujonglee/blog/posts/canary.md

 - `canary-search-*`: Optional, works with local provider.
 - `canary-ask-*`: Optional, to add "Ask AI".
 Need cloud provider.

-Detailed docs can be found [here](https://docs.getcanary.dev/intro/concepts), but we will cover some of them here.
+Detailed docs can be found [here](https://docs.getcanary.dev/intro/concepts), but we will cover some of them below.

 ### Example 1: Callout based on user intent